-How to Handle Job Search Rejection
+How to Move on After a Job Rejection

 The first step in getting over rejection by a potential employer entails sharing the frustration, disappointment, and anger that accompanies any loss.
 Talk to a friend or family member and share your feelings in a confidential setting.

-Recognize that most searches are quite competitive, and many talented candidates are often rejected due to a tight job market.
+Again, it’s important to recognize that most searches are quite competitive, and many talented candidates are often rejected due to a tight job market.
 It is quite likely that the employer is not actually rejecting you, but rather saw another candidate as a (maybe even slightly) better fit.
 Because hiring decisions are typically subjective, it is entirely possible that another recruiter might have chosen you.

 Given what you learned about the job requirements and people involved, ask yourself if you could have done something differently in order to present yourself in a better light and one that made you seem like a better fit for the job.

 Though not typical, sometimes an employer will share feedback about your candidacy.
 If that's not the case, and you developed a rapport with anyone at the organization, try approaching them with a request for constructive criticism.